Tencent/Hippy/docs/en-us/hippy-vue/components.md

 <!-- markdownlint-disable no-duplicate-header -->

-# Core Components
+# Main Components

-The definition of core components is consistent with the browser and Vue.
+The definition of main components is consistent with the browser and Vue.
 It can be directly across the browser if only uses these components.

 ---